Presented by the

 | Artists are invited to submit

-one 8 1/2 x 11 typewritten page that may include
+one 8 1/2 x 11 typewritten page, which may include

 biographical information; a photo (optional); an artists statement, if